careydevelopment/careydevelopmentcrm/README.md

 If you're still having issues, you might need to blow away everything in the node_modules directory run npm install again.

-Keep in mind: this Angular app runs in a microservice architecture.
-Here's a list of the current microservices the app uses along with links to their source code on GitHub.
+Keep in mind: this Angular app runs alongside a microservice architecture.
+Here's a list of the current microservices the app uses as well as links to their source code on GitHub.

 <a href="https://github.com/careydevelopment/ecosystem-user-service">User Service</a> - handles authentication and features related to user info (updating account details, adding a profile image, etc.)